eclipse-sumo/sumo/docs/web/docs/TraCI.md

 The number of clients which can connect can be given as an additional option **--num-clients** {{DT_INT}}, where 1 is the default.
-Please note that in multi client scenarios you must explicity specify the execution order of the clients using the [*SetOrder*-command](TraCI/Control-related_commands.md#command_0x03_setorder).
+Please note that in multi client scenarios you must explicitly specify the execution order of the clients using the [*SetOrder*-command](TraCI/Control-related_commands.md#command_0x03_setorder).